-On May 24, 2023, the Company completed the public offering and issuance of 800 million Euros aggregate principal amount of 4.500% senior notes due in May 2031 (the "2031 Euro Senior Notes").
+On May 24, 2023, the Company completed the public offering and issuance of 800 million Euros aggregate principal amount of 4.500% senior notes due in May 2031.
 Interest on these senior notes is paid annually.
-The Company used the net proceeds from this senior notes offering for general corporate purposes, including the repayment of U.S. dollar commercial paper notes and, in July 2023, the repayment of the 0.375% Euro-denominated senior notes.
+The Company used the net proceeds from this senior notes offering for general corporate purposes, including the repayment of U.S. dollar commercial paper notes and, in July 2023, the repayment of its 0.375% Euro-denominated senior notes.